 You must get a temporary sign permit to install banners on the Liberty Parkade located at 199 Liberty Street.
 You must

-register for the Salem Permit, Licenses and Application Services Home (SPLASH) to reserve a banner permit online.
+register for the City of Salem Permit Application Center to reserve a banner permit online.

 Online Liberty Parkade Banner Reservation

 Applications for a banner sign permit on the Liberty Parkade are limited to:

 - Profit-making organizations sponsoring events that have a demonstrated community benefit and that can be viewed by spectators for free